-The practice allows us to get to know ourselves better through tuning into our bodies and our minds.
+The movement and the sitting practice allow us to get to know ourselves better through tuning into our bodies and our minds.
 This tuning in, or soft listening, is cultivated through the practice of mindfulness.
 Mindfulness is an active process with many aspects to it.
 The most common aspect is knowing what we are experiencing whilst we are experiencing it.
 Being able to drop into present moment awareness in the mind and the body without judging or story telling.

 Smile from within 🙂